🔍

 Knowing how to conjugate verbs correctly in these moods allows you to easily express various thoughts and emotions in everyday conversation.

-foràre : to drill
+forare : to drill

 fo||re : (accento grave)

-Indicative mood (Indicativo) of the verb foràre
+indicativo forare.
+Indicative mood of the verb forare

 Tempo semplice